 - The Undergraduate Admissions website at: http://www.undergraduate.study.cam.ac.uk/applying

 Scholarships Available for African Applicants to Study at the University of Cambridge

 To be considered for funding from the main scholarship providers, you must complete the funding section of the relevant application form (undergraduate or graduate) and submit to the University of Cambridge by the following deadlines:

-- Undergraduate applications - 2017 deadlines yet to be confirmed
+- Undergraduate applications - Deadline 15th October 2017

 - Graduate applications - Best to check specific course deadlines.
-Some will be in December 2017 and others in January 2018.
+Search the course directory (http://www.graduate.study.cam.ac.uk/courses) for more information.
+Some deadlines are as early as mid-November (LLM Law) and there will be two general course deadlines of 6 December 2017 and 4 January 2018.